-Facts: In year 1, H acquired 100 shares in XYZ Ltd, a company listed on the JSE.
+In year 1, H acquired 100 shares in XYZ Ltd, a company listed on the JSE.
 In year 4, XYZ Ltd split its shares, with two new shares being issued for every one share held.
 In year 6 H disposed of 100 of the 200 XYZ Ltd shares.
 H had previously made an election under section 9B.

-Result: In terms of paragraph (b) of the proviso to section 9B(1) the 100 shares disposed of are deemed to have been acquired in year 1 even though they were issued to H in year 4.
+Under paragraph (b) of the proviso to section 9B(1) the 100 shares disposed of are deemed to have been acquired in year 1 even though they were issued to H in year 4.